12 Fatal Mistakes You Can Make When Selling Your Business

-As one of the most successful business brokers in the mid-market medical industry , PARAGON VENTURES believes that outsourcing expertise in the selling of a business is a wise investment.
+As one of the most successful business M&A advisories in the mid-market medical industry, Paragon Ventures believes that outsourcing expertise in the selling of a business is a wise investment.

 Many entrepreneurs build a successful business through vision, excellent management skills and sheer hard work.
 But most do not have a thorough understanding of the complexities and factors that are present in the deal structuring and business selling process.

 - Receiving the highest value for your business.

 - Knowing how to project the company’s future.